The Irvine is an artifact from a re-imagined history of electronic music.

 The Irvine is intended to play as expressively as singing, with continuous and discrete expression in pitch, dynamics, and timbre.

-This simple first prototype is a test platform for many questions.
 What is the best spacing between the keys?
-How does it feel to play the transport and touch keys at once?
-Do the capacitive sensors behave correctly for this application?
+How does it feel to play the slider and touch keys at once?

 Prototype 3 could play music!
 So we could start to feel what it's like to play it.
 It had a pitch transport, pitch keys, and three voice keys that set the breathing, or volumes, of the three voices.
 It also had a small, outboard box with sliders to control the timbres of the three voices.